jzombie/rust-abs-file-macro/test-workspace-1/README.md

-This workspace is here to exercise multiple testing scenarios related to absolute file path testing.
+This workspace is designed to test various scenarios related to absolute file path resolution.